IBM's quarterly revenue sinks to 5-year low as hardware sales fall

 IBM said its cloud revenue was up more than 50 percent in the quarter.
 The annual run rate of cloud delivered as a service doubled from last year to $2.3 billion.

-Moving to the cloud allows businesses to cut costs by ditching bulky servers for network-based software and using remote data centers run by technology companies.
+Moving to the cloud allows businesses to cut costs by ditching bulky servers for network-based software and using remote data centres run by technology companies.

 Recently, IBM has bought two companies to expand its cloud business, Silverpop, a developer of cloud-based marketing software, and cloud-based database software startup Cloudant.